Arts Academic Progress Information

 How to Respond to your Early Warning Letter

 If you receive an Early Warning Letter it is essential that you act on it.
-You must make an appointment with an Arts Student Progress Officer.
+You must make an appointment with a course advisor or an Arts Student Progress Officer.
+You can book an appointment here.

-What will happen if you fail to meet Monash Arts Progress Rules?
+What will happen if you fail to meet the Faculty of Arts Progress Rules?

 How to respond to your Notice of Referral and Hearing

-It is crucial that you complete and return your 'Notice' by the due date indicated.
-It is your chance to explain why you should not be excluded (discontinued) from your course.
+It is crucial that you complete and return your Student Response Form by the due date indicated.
+It is your chance to explain why you should not be excluded from your course.

 Decisions of the Faculty's Academic Progress Committee